Accelerating Coronavirus Testing Solutions (A.C.T.S.) Advisory Panel

-Meet the dedicated staff committed to supporting the growth and development of the life sciences with innovative programs.
+Meet the dedicated staff committed to supporting the growth and development of the life sciences through innovative programming and initiatives.

 Board of Directors

 Meet the Board of Directors responsible for the financial health of the agency and its investment in life sciences economic and workforce development.

 Meet the Biomanufacturing Advisory Panel, the MassNextGen Executive Coaches, the Data Science Review Panel, and the A.C.T.S.
 Advisory Panel.